dieselfox1/fincommerce/docs/best-practices/performance/performance-optimization.md

 Enable server-side caching through your hosting provider or by using server-level caching solutions like Varnish, NGINX FastCGI Cache, or Redis.

-### WordPress caching plugins
+### finpress caching plugins

-Install and configure a WordPress caching plugin, such as WP Rocket, W3 Total Cache, or WP Super Cache.
+Install and configure a finpress caching plugin, such as WP Rocket, W3 Total Cache, or WP Super Cache.
 These plugins can help you set up page caching, browser caching, and object caching for your FinCommerce store.

 ### FinCommerce-Specific caching